-The magical properties of horse chestnut can be deducted from the appearance of this majestic tree.
-To name a few: the capsules containing the seeds can be used to relieve pain, especially those in the joints.
-And the seed itself attracts money when you use it in a talisman.
-Read all about the horse chestnut in the rest of this monograph!
+We can partly deduce the magical properties of horse chestnut from the appearance of this majestic tree.
+For example, the spiky capsules containing the seeds can be used to relieve pain, especially those in joints.
+And the seed itself, when carried in one’s trouser pocket, raises a man’s libido.

-The horse chestnut is a striking tree during springtime.
-It can reach a height of 20 to 40 meters and flowers abundantly with its huge sweet-smelling racemes.
-The trunk is sturdy and often turns slightly to the left.
+The horse chestnut is a striking appearance in spring.
+It can reach a height of twenty to forty metres and blooms profusely, showing off large, sweet-scented racemes.
+The trunk is sturdy and often twists slightly to the left.
 When the tree is still young, the bark is smooth and green-brown.
-This later turns grey-brown and scaly.
+It becomes grey-brown and scaly later on.

-A striking feature of the branches is the scar left by the fallen leaves.
-It has the shape of a horseshoe, including the holes through which the horseshoe nails are hammered.
+A striking feature on the branches is the scar left by the fallen leaves.
+It has the shape of a horseshoe, including the holes through which the horseshoe nails are driven.
 The twigs are grey or reddish brown with light coloured pores.
 These twigs carry sticky buds in spring.

 The name horse chestnut has several possible origins.
-The most obvious one seems to be the shape of the scars left by the fallen leaves.
+The most obvious seems to be the shape of the scars left by the fallen leaves.
 They look like horseshoes.
-However, if you consider that the tree has been used for a long time as feed and medicine for horses, it could be that that’s where the name originated from.
+However, if you consider that the tree has long been used as feed and medicine for horses, it could just as well be that that is where the name originated from.

-In addition to its medicinal and magical uses, you can do other very practical things with this tree.
-You can, for instance, do your laundry with the chestnuts!
+In addition to its medicinal and magical uses, you can do other practical things with this tree.
+You can even do your laundry with the chestnuts!

-And when you collect chestnuts, don’t throw the husks away.
-You can use it to dye wool and other natural fibres.
+And when collecting chestnuts, do not throw away the husks.
+You can use them to dye wool and other natural fibres.
 They give a nice light brown colour.

 Basic membership is free.
 A plant monograph contains: